Railway Operations - IOn this page

 Q. What determines where locomotives are changed for a train?

-Hence, the WCAM-x series locos for instance generally stay close to their home sheds even though they could be dispatched further without any problem of traction change, etc. Another point to consider is whether the loco changeover point is a convenient junction or other station where there are enough trains arriving and departing that a loco can be quickly turned around and sent back hauling another train rather than remaining unutilized for day or more, or having to be sent back light.
+Hence, the WCAM 2 and 3 series locos for instance generally stay close to their home sheds even though they could be dispatched further without any problem of traction change, etc. Another point to consider is whether the loco changeover point is a convenient junction or other station where there are enough trains arriving and departing that a loco can be quickly turned around and sent back hauling another train rather than remaining un-utilized for day or more, or having to be sent back light.
 Another consideration is whether the loco changeover point has facilities for the crew.

 Q. What other considerations go into the determination of a loco link?

 Apart from the considerations above, periodic trip inspection schedules form a consideration for determining loco links.
 Normally, locos must be inspected at a trip shed every 2500km or on completion of a single trip, whichever is earlier.
-In addition, every 30 to 35 days, locos are withdrawn from service for IA, IB, or IC scheduled inspections.
+In addition, every 30 to 90 days, depending on their specifications, locos are withdrawn from service for IA, IB, or IC scheduled inspections.

 Please refer to Part 2 (Caution orders, unusual situation, banking etc;) and Part 3 (Scheduling, rake sharing, communications etc;) for more on operations.